 A new baby brings many changes.
 Taking care of yourself will give you energy to keep up with your baby.
 You don't need to follow a special diet while breastfeeding.
-Continue eating a variety of foods based on Canada's Food Guide and drink water to satisfy your thirst.
+Continue eating a variety of foods based on Canada's Food Guide and recommendations and drink water to satisfy your thirst.

 There are many supports for breastfeeding moms in Niagara.
 If you're having any challenges, connect with a public health nurse at Niagara Parents to ask all of your breastfeeding questions.